Gold Coast Myopia Control Clinic

 About Gold Coast Myopia Control

-Gold Coast Myopia Control was established in 2014 as a specialty division of Envision Optical, a locally owned optometrist with 4 locations across the Gold Coast and Tweed.
+Gold Coast Myopia Control was established in 2014 as a specialty division of Envision Optical, a locally owned optometrist with 2 locations on the Gold Coast and Tweed Heads.
 Focused on preventative eye health and wellness, optometrist Andrew Bowden was frustrated that for

 hundreds of years vision care for myopia had not changed: check eyes every year or two and make stronger glasses or contact lenses if you get worse.
 In his twenty years in practice he had seen certain patients that were more susceptible to getting worse with their myopia, and certain signs that would help indicate who they might be.
 He also was alarmed by ongoing research that showed the incidence of myopia was increasing greatly and that modern life with less outdoor time and high amounts of close work especially on screens like PC’s, phones and tablets was contributing to this.
 Most eye care professionals approach myopia the same: make stronger glasses.

-Gold Coast Myopia Control Center is dedicated to the concept of assessing the risk factors and lifestyle factors contributing to your myopia and seeking preventative approaches to minimize future disease and symptoms.
+Gold Coast Myopia Control Clinic is dedicated to the concept of assessing the risk factors and lifestyle factors contributing to your myopia and seeking preventative approaches to minimise future disease and symptoms.

 Myopia — or shortsightedness — refers to poor distance vision but clear near vision.
 This happens when the eyeball grows too long in relation to the power of the eye’s lenses.
 The light rays then focus at a point in front of the retina, rather than directly on its surface.
 Myopia usually appears in childhood.
 The condition does run in families, but some children are becoming shortsighted even though their parents have no vision problems.
 That means genetics is not the only contributing factor.